 Alison Miles - Treasurer

-Active members: Annika Jaramillo, Dora Naisubi, Teresa Kahn and Nadia Crichlow, Lisa Soverall, Gun Akuz, Marika Thorogood (website co-ordinator), Naomi Gilbert and more.
+Active members: Annika Jaramillo, Dora Naisubi, Teresa Kahn and Nadia Crichlow, Lisa Soverall, Gun Akuz, Marika Thorogood (website editor), Naomi Gilbert and more.

 Our Vice-Chair, Heather Tarbuck, also works as Parent Participation Advisor for London as part of Contact a Family's Strengthening Parent Participation Team.
 Naomi Gilbert, former head of Southwark's Contact a Family, is an advisor on our Steering Commitee.